lbain/lucybain/source/blog/2015/04-03-js-optional-parameters.md

 // logs "My favourite car is a medium sized blue one that goes fast"
 ```

-This way of dealing with optional parameters works well if people won't bother trying to extend it past the limit.
+This way of dealing with optional parameters works well if people won’t bother trying to extend it past the limit.
 However, not all functions meet this requirement, consider the following:

 ```
 function add(a, b, c) {